XRPLF/XRPL-Standards/XLS-30/README.md

 | ---------- | :-------: | :-------: | :-----------: |
 | `MaxBidPrice`    |           | `string` |   `STRING NUMBER`    |

 `MaxBidPrice` represents the maximum price that the bidder wants to pay for the slot.
 It is specified in units of `LPTokens`.
 This is not a required field.
-If specified let `MaxBidPrice` be `X` and let the slot-price computed by price scheduling slgorithm be `Y`, then bidder always pays the min(X, Y).
+If specified let `MaxBidPrice` be `X` and let the slot-price computed by price scheduling algorithm be `Y`, then bidder always pays the min(X, Y).

 ---